-Claudio Pizarro became the fourth-oldest goalscorer in Bundesliga history on Sunday and has now scored a goal in the league in every calendar year since 1999.
-The records came after he opened his account for the season in Cologne's 3-2 defeat to Stuttgart.
+Claudio Pizarro became the second-oldest goalscorer in Bundesliga history on Matchday 9 and has now scored a league goal in every calendar year since 1999.
+The record came after he opened his account for the season in Werder Bremen's match against Bayer Leverkusen.

-The 39-year-old, who was making only his second start of the season, struck seven minutes in to bring up 192 Bundesliga goals – almost a year after his 191st – and take his place behind Miroslav Votava, Manfred Burgsmüller and Morten Olsen on the list of seasoned scorers in Germany's top flight.
+The 40-year-old, who was making only his second start of the season, struck on the hour mark at the Weser Stadion to bring up his 193rd Bundesliga goal – more than six months after his 192nd – to overtake Manfred Burgsmüller and Morten Olsen and take his place behind Mirko Vortava on the list of seasoned scorers in Germany's top flight.

-Aside from his final season with Bayern Munich in 2014/15, the Peruvian – who could still earn a place at this summer's World Cup – has found the back of the net in 18 different seasons, since opening his account for Werder Bremen in the 1999/2000 campaign, scoring at least once in the Bundesliga in each of the past 20 calendar years since 1999.
+Aside from his final season with Bayern Munich in 2014/15, the Peruvian has found the back of the net in 19 different seasons, since first opening his account for Bremen in the 1999/2000 campaign, scoring at least once in the Bundesliga in each of the past 20 calendar years since 1999.

-He also scored twice in the Premier League with Chelsea, meaning he has a total of 194 league goals to his name – and time left this season to reach 200.
+He also scored twice in the English Premier League with Chelsea, meaning he has a total of 195 league goals to his name – and still time left this season to reach 200.